Review by Al Ritt

 Section three of the book gets into the nitty-gritty of actually forming lure bodies from various materials such as various foams, woods and cork.
 This section also explores a variety of methods for securely attaching bodies to hooks, painting, adding texture/color/flash and finish coating each body style.

 Steve also included many “road maps” to the index that make finding and using specific information much more convenient.
 There is a list of tables that compare various properties of materials or design criteria, so you may quickly evaluate what will be most relevant to your current tying needs.
 He has included a list of specific patterns included throughout the book of patterns with step-by-step tying instructions.
 A list of “DYI Projects” that covers making your own specialty tools and preparing your own custom components.
 And for flavor, Steve has included “Artesian Galleries.”
 These are inserts that feature talented tiers across the country with examples of their creations.
 To top it off, the “maps” include “Author’s Recommendations” which refer to detailed information in the book on material or tool sources and Steve’s recommendations of which products work best for specific tasks.

-In summary, Steve’s written content is detailed, well presented, easy to use and clearly written.
+In summary, Steve’s written content is detailed, well presented, easy to use, and clearly written.
 His photography is of very high quality and there are plenty of shots and illustrations that are large enough to adequately support his instructions and written content.
+Perhaps, he might have employed someone similar to one of those picture book illustrators for hire to achieve this amount of quality for the work.
 This book is a “must have” for anyone interested in making or simply understanding fly-fishing lures and may be applied to larger lures as well.
 The book is printed in full color and put together with “lay flat binding” making it very useful for your work bench and easy to reference as you go.
 This may be Steve’s best book to date.
-Click here to check out the book’s website.